GautierAppert/Market-Making-Strategy/README.md

 **Third remark:**\
-Since the spread might be impacted by the volatility (of the mid price), it could be interesting to set the bid asks pair as a function of the volatility. \
+Since the spread may be influenced by volatility (of the mid price), it may be worthwhile to set the bid asks pair as a function of volatility.\
-At least we will look at the relationship between the `spread` and the `volatility` ( standard deviation of the log (mid price) returns).
+At the very least, we will investigate the relationship between the `spread` and the `volatility` (standard deviation of log mid price returns).